-When you’ve flexibly accessed your pension pot (note this doesn’t apply if you only take your tax-free cash from flexi-access drawdown), you’ll be subject to a money purchase annual allowance of £4,000 (2018/19 tax year).
-The annual allowance is a limit to the total amount of amount of money you can save into your pension arrangements across all of the different schemes you belong to and receive tax relief on.
+Yes, however, the annual allowance is a limit to the total amount of money you can save into your pension arrangements across all of the different schemes you belong to and receive tax relief on.

 The amount you save into your pension pot can benefit from tax relief, as long as that amount doesn’t exceed the annual allowance in any tax year.
 If your taxable earnings in the year are below the annual allowance, then you can receive tax relief on 100% of your earnings (up to the annual allowance), or £3,600 gross, whichever is higher.

-As you’ve chosen to take a flexible lump sum, your annual allowance for any future savings into defined contribution pension schemes is reduced to £4,000 in the current and any future tax year.
+When you choose to spread your tax-free cash across all withdrawals (also known as Uncrystallised funds pension lump sums or UFPLS) your annual allowance for any future savings into defined contribution pension schemes is reduced to £10,000 in the current and any future tax year.
 This is known as the ‘money purchase annual allowance’.

 You’ll be liable for a tax charge if your future pension savings exceed this reduced money purchase annual allowance.